-The annual TCS New York City Marathon will take place once again the second week of November, bringing together thousands of runners from all across the world to compete in a 26.2-mile race that will make its way through all five boroughs.
+The annual TCS New York City Marathon will take place during the first weekend of November, bringing together thousands of runners from all across the world to compete in a 26.2-mile race that will make its way through all five boroughs.

 Here’s all your questions about the iconic event answered, including when and where it is and how you can best watch it:

 This year, the 2023 NYC Marathon will take place Sunday, November 5th.
 Start times are subject to change but here’s the schedule as of now:

 - 8:22 a.m.
 Handcycle Category and Select Athletes with Disabilities

 - 8:40 a.m.
 Professional Women’s Open Division

 - 9:05 a.m.
 Professional Men’s Open Division

 - 9:10 a.m.
 Wave 1

 - 11:30 a.m.
 Wave 5